 9. Great Smoky Mountains National Park, North Carolina and Tennessee

 Great Smoky Mountains is consistently the most-visited national park in the country.
-Entrance to the park is free, but visitors will likely be charged parking fees starting in 2023.
+Entrance to the park is free, but parking fees may be charged.
 Cruise Cades Cove for historic sites and stunning views and tour the mysterious abandoned ghost town of Elkmont while you visit.

 10. Congaree National Park, South Carolina